 You can expect to be asked about current or past illnesses and the treatments you’ve had.
 Questions around diabetes, smoking, and dangerous activities are common too, as well as your age, gender, and occupation.
 Make sure you answer everything truthfully – and the person on the other end of the phone will be happy to answer any questions you might have!
 It’s important that you understand that untruthful answers could impact on your ability to claim when the time comes.

 A big decision you’ll need to make when it comes to life insurance is how much cover to take out.
 Most insurers have a minimum cover of $100,000 while the maximum is usually at least $1 - $2 million.
 You’ll also be asked to declare who you want the money to go to, known as your beneficiary.
 After that it’s time to relax – you can start living life freely knowing your family won’t be left in financial strain if something happens to you.
-Your beneficiaries can use the money any way they want, whether it’s for everyday living expenses, paying off the mortgage, or even some life’s little joys.
+Your beneficiaries can use the money any way they want, whether it’s for everyday living expenses, paying off the mortgage, or even some of life’s little joys.

 Know what you’re covered for

 Like every product you buy, there are some things that life insurance can’t do.
 Knowing what you’re covered for and what’s excluded is the best way to make sure you get the most out of your policy.
-The best place to start is by reading your Policy Document as every policy is different.
+The best place to start is by reading your Policy Document and Policy Schedule as every policy is different.